Lab 2: Manipulator dynamics simulation¶

 Info

 You don't have to modify anything in this package.
-You just need it visualize the manipulator.
+You just need it to visualize the manipulator.

 Open one terminal and run:

-You'll see RViz2 openning and showing the following:
+You'll see RViz2 opening and showing the following:

-You can open a new terminal and run the joint_state_publisher_gui
+You can open a new terminal and run joint_state_publisher_gui to move the joints of the robot:

 Tip